stijn-dejongh/lovecraft_public_domain/raw_converts/mo.md

 Some philosophers thought that in such cases they actually coalesced with immaterial forces left behind by these warlike ancestors themselves.

-  The people of K&rsquo;n-yan all dwelt in the great, tall city of Tsath beyond the mountains.
+  The people of K'n-yan all dwelt in the great, tall city of Tsath beyond the mountains.
 Formerly several races of them had inhabited the entire underground world, which stretched down to unfathomable abysses and which included besides the blue-litten region a red-litten region called Yoth, where relics of a still older and non-human race were found by archaeologists.